 Hajj and Umrah in Saudi Arabia

-The annual Hajj pilgrimage to Mecca, Saudi Arabia, is among the largest mass gatherings in the world.
-It draws approximately 3 million Muslims from around the world, and more than 11,000 Americans make the pilgrimage each year.
-This year, Hajj will take place from approximately September 9–13, 2016.
-Umrah is a similar pilgrimage that can be undertaken at any time of the year, but is likely to be more crowded during the month of Ramadan (approximately June 5 to July 5, 2016).
+The annual Hajj, or pilgrimage to Mecca, Saudi Arabia, is among the largest mass gatherings in the world.
+In 2017, Hajj will take place from approximately August 30 to September 4.
+Umrah is a similar pilgrimage that can be undertaken at any time of the year but is likely to be more crowded during the month of Ramadan (approximately May 27 to June 24).

 What can travelers do to protect themselves?

-- CDC recommends all travelers be up-to-date on routine vaccines, including measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis, varicella (chickenpox), polio, and influenza.
+- CDC recommends all travelers be up to date on routine vaccines.

-- The Saudi Ministry of Health recommends that the following groups postpone travel:
+- Because of continued cases of Middle East respiratory syndrome (MERS), the Saudi Ministry of Health recommends that the following people postpone travel for Hajj or Umrah:

 - People older than age 65 years